 A low-level, constant headache or sore jaw in the morning are the telltale symptoms of bruxism.
 Often, people learn that they grind their teeth from loved ones who hear the grinding at night.

-If you suspect you are grinding your teeth, talk to your EK Dental Surgery dentist.
-At EK Dental we can examine your mouth and jaw for signs of grinding, including excessive wear on your teeth and jaw tenderness.
+If you suspect you are grinding your teeth, talk to your Glen Waverley dentist.
+At EK Dental Surgery, we can examine your mouth and jaw for signs of grinding, including excessive wear on your teeth and jaw tenderness.

 While grinding can be caused by anxiety and stress, it is more likely to be caused by an abnormal bite or missing or crooked teeth.
 It can also be caused by sleep disorders including sleep apnea.